 The Greek city of Patras ranks among the top three Carnival-celebrating cities in the world, right after Rio de Janeiro in Brazil and New Orleans in the U.S. The street parties are epic, but the traditions in Greece during the Carnival season are a little bit different than what most people have come to expect from this holiday around the world.

 First off, the word for Carnival in Greek is apokries, which literally translates to "no more meat," referencing the tradition of giving up meat during the religious period of Lent.
 It's almost an exact translation of the Latin-based "carnival," which literally means "goodbye to meat."
 Many of the celebrations also incorporate some of Greece's ancient traditions and in towns like Corfu and Rethymno, the celebrations have absorbed a slightly Venetian flavor from the periods that the islands were under the control of Venice.

-They invented it.
-Most carnival-related events are connected with the ancient worship of the Greek god of wine and divine intoxication, Dionysus.
-The processions, costuming and feasting all derive from ancient ceremonies honoring him and other Greek gods and goddesses, though some claim parts of it, including the carrying of models of ships in processions, date back to similar rites in Ancient Egypt.
-My personal opinion?
-Those pleasure-loving Minoans had a hand in it too.
+Most Carnival-related events are connected with the ancient worship of the Greek god of wine and divine intoxication, Dionysus.
+The processions, costumes, and feasts all derive from ancient ceremonies honoring him and other Greek gods and goddesses.

 Important Dates in the Greek Carnival Season